 Cancellation, delayed opening, and/or early dismissal information

-Whenever inclement weather is forecasted, Marlborough Public Schools communicates directly with the Marlborough Police Department and the Marlborough Department of Public Works and obtains information on the conditions of the roads in the city.
+Whenever inclement weather is forecast, Marlborough Public Schools communicates directly with the Marlborough Police Department and the Marlborough Department of Public Works and obtains information on the conditions of the roads in the city.

 Be assured that safety is central to all decisions affecting students, and that none of these three city departments ever knows exactly how the weather will turn out at the time the decision about school is made.